-The SOLUNION Group has a fit and proper policy, the latest revision of which was approved by the Board of Directors on June 25, 2018, which facilitates application of regulatory requirements and ensures a high level of fit and proper requirements throughout the Group for managers and Key Functions.
+The Solunion Group has a fit and proper policy, the latest revision of which was approved by the Board of Directors of Solunion on June 24, 2019, which facilitates application of regulatory requirements and ensures a high level of fit and proper requirements throughout the Group for managers and Key Functions.

-Managers and Holders of the Key Functions of SOLUNION Group must be persons of recognized commercial and professional honour and possess adequate knowledge and experience to make possible the sound and prudent management of the Group.
+Managers and Holders of the Key Functions of Solunion Group must be persons of recognized commercial and professional honour and possess adequate knowledge and experience to make possible the sound and prudent management of the Group.
 Further, fit and proper procedures must apply for evaluation of other personnel in accordance with internal rules and regulations, both when under consideration for a specific position and on a permanent basis.
 The following principles shall apply to ensure fulfilment of these objectives.

-- a) The Policy does not apply to employees other than the members of the Senior Management and the Key Functions Holders. - b) Criteria and processes shall be established in respect of the Fit and Proper of the members of the Board of Directors.
-The members of the Board of Directors are nominated by the Shareholders following the legal requirements of any Business Unit.
-The nomination of the members by the Shareholders is consistent with legal requirements and local regulation. - c) The selection and appointment of the Holding Management Committee, the BU Management Committees and Key Function Holders are consistent with legal requirements of any Business Unit and supplementary rules approved by the SOLUNION Nomination and Compensation Committee. - d) A person's Fitness and Propriety shall be assessed individually at recruiting, be it internal or external, and on a regular basis as part of regular reviews.
-It shall also be reassessed in certain specific situations which give rise to questions regarding the person's Fitness and/or Propriety. - e) The intended recruitment, the assessment that a person is no longer Fit or Proper and the removal of a person from his position may require regulatory clearance or notification under local law and to local authorities.
+- The Policy does not apply to employees other than the members of the Management Committee and the Key Functions Holders. - The Fitness and Propriety of the members of the Board of Directors of Solunion shall be governed by the criteria established by their shareholders and the applicable rules, while that of the members of the Board of Directors of the BU shall be governed by the criteria established in this Policy and the applicable local rules. - The selection and appointment of the members of the Holding Management Committee, the BU Management Committees and Key Function Holders are consistent with legal requirements of any Business Unit and supplementary rules approved by the Solunion Nomination and Compensation Committee. - A person's Fitness and Propriety shall be assessed individually at recruiting, be it internal or external, and on a regular basis as part of regular reviews.
+It shall also be reassessed in certain specific situations which give rise to questions regarding the person's Fitness and/or Propriety. - The intended recruitment, the assessment that a person is no longer Fit or Proper and the removal of a person from his position may require regulatory clearance or notification under local law and to local authorities.
 The responsible BU or Holding Organization must ensure compliance with these requirements.